rumijha/car-rental-database-management/README.md

     Step2: Compile both the package 'utils' and its body 'utils_body' from 'DML\Packages\utils' respectively

-    Step3: Run all other package script from 'DML\Packages' provided which includes Package Specifications, Body holding Functions and Procedures for DML
+    Step3: Compile all other package script from 'DML\Packages' provided which includes Package Specifications, Body holding Functions and Procedures for DML

     Step4: Run all the view scripts from 'SQL\Views'